ctrlplusb/react-virtual-container/README.md

 # react-virtual-container

-Optimise your React apps by only rendering components when in proximity to the viewport.
+Optimise your React apps by only rendering your components when they are in proximity to the viewport.

 [![npm](https://img.shields.io/npm/v/react-virtual-container.svg?style=flat-square)](http://npm.im/react-virtual-container)